Imagine you are building with LEGO blocks.

 }

-To create a real object, we use the new keyword.
+But this constructor alone does not create objects.
+To create one, we use the new keyword.

 var myEntry = new Entry("My Note", "Learning JavaScript");